1. What kind of bike do I need?

 It is not a race in the conventional sense.
 There is no prize for 1st, 2nd and 3rd.
 The winners get the kudos and bragging rights for being the fastest.
 Everyone else will be racing themselves, each other and the weather just to finish.
 Beat the rider in front or stay ahead of the rider behind.
 This race will inspire you to question your limits and give you the confidence that you are far more capable than you think, not just in cycling but in life.
 The prize is Adventure.

 Online GPS tracking is not intended to ensure rider safety.
 It is for info-only, and validation of course compliance

-So far since the 1st NorthCape-Tarifa, that finishes in Tarifa too, no rider had a problem to find a box for the bike in Tarifa or the airport.
+So far no rider had a problem to find a box for the bike in Tarifa or the airport.
 If you travel by bus, you don’t need a box.
+You get a bike box at the post office in Tarifa.
 There are bike shops in Tarifa that are happy to help you packing your bike, best contact them before.
 At the airport in Málaga you get bikeboxes at the Iberian airline counter, also if you don’t fly Iberian.
 It’s also no problem to get new clothes in Tarifa, shops are open 7 days a week and you find clothes for every budget in a minute.
 So we succest, go for the traditional bikepacker way, arrive in old clothes and travel home in new ones.

 8. Travel back home

 All kind of transport have been used so far: bus, train, airplane.